• Skip to primary navigation

 Time for stop: 1 hour

-Stop 2: Black Canyon City
+Stop 3: Black Canyon City

 Black Canyon City is a former Old West town from the 1800s located about 40 minutes north of Lake Pleasant.
 It’s a good stop if you’re looking to grab something to eat or take a quick break from the road.

 If you’ve got your mountain bike with you, consider checking out the Black Canyon Trail.
-This is an 80 plus mile mountain biking trail running through the sonoran desert.
+This is an 80 plus mile mountain biking trail running through the Sonoran desert.
 The trail is a former route used by Native American travelers and traders.

 Time for stop: 15 minutes if just driving through.

-Stop 3: Agua Fria National Monument
+Stop 4: Agua Fria National Monument

-Agua Fria National Monument is a large nature preserve covering 113 square miles.
 Visitors to Agua Fria can see over 450 Native American structures including large pueblos and petroglyphs.

 Agua Fria is also home to two mesas and the Agua Fria river and canyon.
-The preserve is home to an abundance of wildlife incuding bobcats, coyotes, mule deer, javelina, and a whole bunch of other small critters, reptiles and birds.
+The preserve is home to an abundance of wildlife including bobcats, coyotes, mule deer, javelina, and a whole bunch of other small critters, reptiles and birds.

 At Agua Fria you can enjoy hiking, biking, fishing, and horseback riding.
 There are also camping and picnic spots available.